Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find

-\textbf{Gold Context Size Remains Critical as Distractor Volume Increases.} To evaluate the robustness of the gold context size effect under varying degrees of context noise, we systematically increased the number of distractor documents.
-We leveraged our flexible adaptation of NuminaMath1.5 to run experiments with 5, 10, and 15 distractors, approximately 25k, 50k, and 75k distractor tokens, respectively.

-Figure~\ref{fig:increase_distractors} shows that performance continues to be strongly influenced by gold context size, regardless of distractor volume.
-This reinforces that gold context size remains a dominant variable, even when noise levels change.
+To evaluate the robustness of the gold context size effect under varying degrees of context noise, we systematically increased the number of distractor documents.
+We leveraged our adaptation of NuminaMath1.5 to run experiments with 5, 10, and 15 distractors, approximately 25k, 50k, and 75k distractor tokens, respectively.
+Figure~\ref{fig:increase_distractors} shows that performance is strongly influenced by gold context size, regardless of distractor volume.
+This reinforces that size remains a dominant variable, even when noise levels change.

-\textbf{Summary.} These additional analyses confirm that the observed effects are not artifacts of a single benchmark or setup.
-Small gold contexts not only reduce performance, but also magnify positional bias.
-These effects are more severe in noisy environments and domain-specific tasks.